MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

 > [!NOTE]
 > This feature is currently in public preview, and subject to change.

 After configuring the required endpoints and configuring Power Automate, you are ready to start migrating your SharePoint Server workflows.
+You choose to either use SPMT or PowerShell.

+## Migrate workflows using SPMT

 1. Start SPMT, and then enter your Microsoft 365 username and password.
 2. Select **Start your first migration**.